mindmelting/powerpal/README.md

 # powerpal

-Python package for making calls to Powerpal API
+Python package for making calls to the Powerpal API